How to start a recruitment business: 5 simple steps

 Make sure you always meet your candidate face to face and inspect their CV meticulously before pitching them to a recruiter.

 You want to gain a reputation for supplying the best candidates, so being seen to be attempting to offload anyone will earn you a reputation of being dishonest and even underhanded.

 However, recruitment is unlike any traditional sales role, so remind yourself the importance of the situation.
 You’ll be dealing every day with people’s livelihoods and careers, so make sure to respect that.

-Choose your business model and pricing wisely
+2. Choose your recruitment business model and pricing wisely

 While the traditional agency model of a high-street shop front still exist, low-cost online start-ups are beginning to take up a larger proportion of the industry.

 Both have their advantages, but it depends on which industry you’re looking to recruit into, and the amount of cash you’ll have upfront.

 While a typical, generic high street agency has the benefit of attracting people walking by and looking for work, other industries, such as the media, are so digitally focused a physical presence may be unnecessary.
 You’ll need to work out your target market and what will be important to them.